daniele-athome/hass-config/README.md

 ### Scenarios

-A few nice automations here, mainly for living room scenarios.
+A few nice automations here.
 Not all lights are under Home Assistant control yet though.

 Scenarios are mainly for my living room, since is the room where most of my home automation hardware is installed at the moment.